Goalkeeper (water polo): Rules

 Inside the 6 m area, the goalkeeper is the only person on the team permitted to touch the ball with two hands, touch the bottom of the pool and punch the ball with a clenched fist.
 The goalkeeper may advance beyond the half-way line, they may attempt shots at the other goal.

 Any goalkeeper who makes an aggressive foul on an attacker in within the 6 m area of the goalie's team is charged with a penalty shot for the other team.
-The goalkeeper can also be temporarily ejected from the game for twenty seconds if they make an ordinary foul within the goalie's 6 m area(for example, by splashing). if the goalkeeper then holds the ball under the water when challenged by an opponent; it is awarded a penalty to the opponent team.
-A penalty is also awarded to the other team to pull down or otherwise displace the goal at anytime during the match.
+The goalkeeper can also be temporarily ejected from the game for twenty seconds if they make an ordinary foul within the goalie's 6 m area(for example, by splashing).
+If the goalkeeper then holds the ball under the water when challenged by an opponent; it is awarded a penalty to the opponent team.
+Importantly, if the goalkeeper forces the ball under while an opponent has possession, a turnover will be called and the goalkeeper will gain possession of the ball.
+A penalty is also awarded to the other team to pull down or otherwise displace the goal at any time during the match.

-Goalkeepers caps are usually numbered 1 or 13 and sometimes 15 and red colored to distinguish their position.
+Goalkeeper's caps are usually numbered 1 or 1B and sometimes 13 and red colored to distinguish their position.